Geriatric Medicine | Faculty Positions

 Women and minorities are encouraged to apply.

-Vanderbilt University Medical Center (VUMC) has been named to U.S. News & World Report’s 2021-2022 Honor Roll of America’s Best Hospitals in the publication’s annual rankings of health care facilities.
+Vanderbilt University Medical Center (VUMC) has been named to U.S. News & World Report’s 2022-2023 Honor Roll of America’s Best Hospitals in the publication’s annual rankings of healthcare facilities.
 VUMC is the only health system in the Southeast to be named to this year’s Honor Roll.

-VUMC was named the No. 1 hospital in Tennessee and No. 1 in the Metro Nashville area and achieved nine, data-driven nationally ranked specialties: Cancer, Cardiology & Heart Surgery, Diabetes & Endocrinology, Ear, Nose & Throat, Geriatrics, Gynecology, Neurology & Neurosurgery, Pulmonary & Lung Surgery and Urology
+VUMC was named the No. 1 hospital in Tennessee and No. 1 in the Metro Nashville area and achieved nine, data-driven nationally ranked specialties: Cancer, Cardiology & Heart Surgery, Diabetes & Endocrinology, Ear, Nose & Throat, Gastroenterology and GI (Gastrointestinal) Surgery, Geriatrics, Obstetrics & Gynecology, Pulmonology and Lung Surgery and Urology.

 View how Vanderbilt Health employees celebrate the difference they make every day: